oracle-cne/ocne/doc/cluster-management/olvm.md

 ```
 **install**
 If install is true, install the ovirt-csi-driver and required resources.

-**insecureSkipTLSVerify**
-If true, the skip TLS verify when connecting to OLVM oVirt server.
-The CA is not needed or used.

-**caProvided**
-If caProvided is true, the ovirt-csi-driver expects to find the ConfigMap containing the CA and will use that
-CA during network connections to the OLVM server.

 **caConfigmapName**
 The caConfigmapName is the name of the ConfigMap containing the CA.